Airports Authority of India: Operations

 To advise and assist top management in framing corporate policies on Terminal Management of all AAl airports.

-Monitoring implementation of ICAO standards and recommended practices (SARP's), and Civil Aviation Regulations (CAR's) formulated by Director General Civil Aviation (DGCA) for Aerodrome Operations and Airport Management.
+Monitoring implementation of ICAO standards and recommended practices (SARP's), and Civil Aviation Regulations (CAR's) formulated by the Director General of Civil Aviation (DGCA) for Aerodrome Operations and Airport Management.

 Coordinate with DGCA for safety assessment on the planning, construction& commissioning of changes to airport infrastructure, and maintenance programs.

 Liaise at the apex level with the various ministries, regulatory bodies like DGCA and Bureau of Civil Aviation Security (BCAS), and Immigration and Customs on issues related to Airport Management (Operations) and Aviation Security.

 Allocating night parking stands to domestic flight operators at AAl Airports.

 Drafting and issuance of Operational Circulars and Operational Instructions.

-Monitoring the implementation of recommendations made by various courts of enquiries in respect of aircraft incidents/accidents.
+Monitoring the implementation of recommendations made by various courts of inquiries in respect of aircraft incidents/accidents.

 Slot Management-Slot allocation for all the airlines operating domestic/ international flights.

-Coordinate with Dept. of Engg. / Planning/ lT/ Security w.r.t. all planned/ modification / repair works in the terminals.
+Coordinate with Dept. of Engg. / Planning/ lT/ Security w.r.t. all planned/modification/repair works in the terminals.

 Preparation of guidelines for MESS / ESS contracts.

-Comprehensive/third party liability insurance coverage for all assets at the airports.
+Comprehensive/third-party liability insurance coverage for all assets at the airports.

-Finalizing training programmes for staff and officers of the Operations Department in coordination with Indian Aviation Academy (IAA).
+Finalizing training programs for staff and officers of the Operations Department in coordination with the Indian Aviation Academy (IAA).

 Handling of VVIP / VIP Movements and aircraft emergencies.

 Engineering

 For any association Engineering Department is the spine that plane and executes different common and electrical attempts to give the infrastructural offices required.
 Here in the eastern Region Engineering Department does likewise for ATC/NAV-AIDS according to the necessity alongside legitimate checking and control of development and upkeep of runways/Taxiways/Apron and different structures and workplaces according to the prerequisite.
 At present work on the 51.4m-high ATC tower and 33.2-m key position in addition to a five-level specialized block at NSCBI Airport, Kolkata is under development.
-The ATS complex will be a 4-star Griha evaluated green structure right from the development stage.
-Notwithstanding green practices like water reaping and a decrease in power load from 9,200 kW to 4,800 kW, the structure will likewise have 31,000sqft green region.
-While the pinnacle tallness will increment from 34m to 51.4m, the floor region of the complicated will go up from 75,500sqm to 2,84,000sqm.
+The ATS complex will be a 4-star Griha-evaluated green structure right from the development stage.
+Notwithstanding green practices like water reaping and a decrease in power load from 9,200 kW to 4,800 kW, the structure will likewise have a 31,000sqft green region.
+While the pinnacle tallness will increment from 34m to 51.4m, the floor region of the complicated will go up from 75,500 sqm to 2,84,000 sqm.
 The specialized square will house around 750 individuals, for the most part, regulators and designers.
 Likewise, there will be an office to leave 200 vehicles and 100 bikes.